TeddyGlass/MLpipeline/README.md

 ```
 # Usage
 ### 1. Start new project
-In oder to start new project, run following command.
+In order to start new project, run following command.
 ```bash
 python start_project.py pj_sample
 ```